arumshisky/blog/_posts/2019/2019-07-07-analogies.markdown

 <figure>
 	<img src="/assets/images/analogy-honest.png" class="width60">
-	<figcaption>The vector predicted by the vector offset mostly lands back on the source vectors <br/>
+	<figcaption>Share of BATS analogy questions in which the vector the closest to the predicted vector is one of the source vectors (a,a', b), the target vector b', or some other vector.
+In most cases the result is simply the vector b ("woman").
 	</figcaption>
 </figure>